-2.2.1 Feed-forward Networks
+2.2.1 Feed-forward networks

-Feed-forward A.N.Ns (figure 2.1) allows signals to travel one way only, from input to output.
-There is no feedback (loop) i.e. the output of any layer does not affect.
+Feed-forward ANNs (figure 2.1) allow signals to travel one way only; from input to output.
+There is no feedback (loops) i.e. the output of any layer does not affect that same layer.
+Feed-forward ANNs tend to be straight forward networks that associate inputs with outputs.
+They are extensively used in pattern recognition.
+This type of organization is also referred to as bottom-up or top-down.

-Figure 2.1 A simple feed-forward network.
+Figure 2.1.
+An example of a simple feed forward network

-2.2.2 Feedback Networks
+2.2.2 Feedback networks

-Feedback networks can have signals traveling in both directions by introducing loops in the network.
+Feedback networks (figure 2.2) can have signals traveling in both directions by introducing loops in the network.
 Feedback networks are very powerful and can get extremely complicated.
-Feedback networks are dynamic; their 'stat' is changing continuously until they reach an equilibrium point.
-They remain at the equilibrium point until the input change and a new equilibrium needs to be found.
+Feedback networks are dynamic; their 'state' is changing continuously until they reach an equilibrium point.
+They remain at the equilibrium point until the input changes and a new equilibrium needs to be found.
 Feedback architectures are also referred to as interactive or recurrent, although the latter term is often used to denote feedback connections in single-layer organizations.